URGENT ALERT

 population icon

-As many as 1 million people are estimated to have been forcibly displaced by the conflict, out of a total population of 5.5 million people.
+As many as 1.2 million people were forcibly displaced by the conflict, out of a total population of 5.5 million people.

 injured by the conflict